 Kristin Marietta, Middle School Science Teacher

 Supply lists are on this website on the Parents tab (School Supplies sub-tab).

 We will follow the Fulton County Schools calendar with the exception of the last day of school, May 25.
 For CHCS students, that will be a half day ending at 11:30 AM.

-The calendar is available at: http://www.fultonschools.org/en/calendars/PublishingImages/2016_17_FCS%20CalendarFullColor.pdf A CHCS calendar for the year will be in the parent packet available at Open House on Thursday, August 4.
+The calendar is available at: http://www.fultonschools.org/en/calendars/PublishingImages/2016_17_FCS%20CalendarFullColor.pdf A CHCS calendar for the year will be available soon.

 SB-10 In-District Transfer Application Process